Skip to main content

 Sky Brightness: How faint can you go?

-While some things in the night sky are quite bright, like the Moon or some stars, many of the things we want to observe are quite faint.
-Even with a big mirror and a long exposure time, some faint objects are still difficult to observe, especially if the sky is not really dark.
+Many objects we want to observe are faint.
+Even with a big mirror and a long exposure, faint objects can be difficult if the sky is not very dark.

 Image